ChukwuemekaAham/ArgoCD_EKS_Reskill/base-application/README.md

 # Automation with GitOps (ArgoCD)

-In this chapter, we'll look at several technologies that can be used with EKS to automate parts of the software delivery lifecycle, including deploying code and provisioning infrastructure like RDS databases and Elasticache clusters.

 # GitOps
 Companies want to go fast; they need to deploy more often, more reliably, and preferably with less overhead.
 GitOps is a fast and secure method for developers to manage and update complex applications and infrastructure running in Kubernetes.